HeardLibrary/digital-scholarship/script/r/stats.md

 The first column of the table is to help us keep the combinations straight, but is not needed by R.  So when we convert the data frame into a matrix in the second line of the script, the `,-1` removes the first column before the conversion.

-In the third line of the script, `correct=FALSE` turns off Yates' correction, which can be used when contingency tests have very values.
+In the third line of the script, `correct=FALSE` turns off Yates' correction, which can be used when contingency tests have expected cell frequencies of less than 10.

 ## Regression